abraunegg/onedrive/docs/client-architecture.md

 Due to this factor, when using `--resync` the online source is always going to be considered accurate and the source-of-truth, regardless of the local file state, local file timestamp or local file hash.
 When a difference in local file hash is detected, the file will be renamed to prevent local data loss.

 > [!IMPORTANT]
-> In v2.5.3 and above, when a local file is renamed, this will be in the following format pattern to allow easier identification:
+> In v2.5.3 and above, when a local file is renamed due to conflict handling, this will be in the following format pattern to allow easier identification:
 >
 >    **filename-hostname-safeBackup-number.file_extension**
 >